TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 -   <a href="#extensions" id="toc-extensions">Extensions</a>
 -   <a href="#endgame" id="toc-endgame">Endgame</a>
 -   <a href="#wrap-up" id="toc-wrap-up">Wrap-up</a>
+-   <a href="#acknowledgements" id="toc-acknowledgements">Acknowledgements</a>

 ## Intro

 The tidyverse "many models" approach was formally introduced in the first edition of <a href="https://r4ds.had.co.nz/many-models.html" role="highlight" target="_blank">R for Data Science</a> (R4DS) in 2017.
+The central idea of this approach is to streamline the process of running the same model on various distinct subsets of data.

-Since then, the tidyverse has evolved significantly, and along with it, the way we can harness the many models approach.
-This blog post aims to i) review the basic approach and update it using the latest tidyverse syntax, and ii) explore a range of use cases with increasing complexity while introducing new building blocks and helper functions.
+Since 2017, the tidyverse has evolved significantly, and along with it, the way we can harness the Many Models Approach.
+In this blog post we'll first review the basic approach and update it using the latest tidyverse syntax.
+We'll then explore a range of use cases with increasing complexity while introducing new building blocks and helper functions.
+This leads us finally up to the case where we not only run the same model on various, partly overlapping, subsets of our data, but where we also run slightly different models on those subsets simultaneously.

 The structure of this blog post also reflects my motivation for writing it.
 I think that this is a powerful approach that should be more widely known.
 Those who are actually using it, often rely on an older syntax, which makes things more complicated than necessary.
 In addition to the original building blocks, there are several lesser-known functions that help apply this approach to more complex use cases.

-Lately, the tidyverse many models approach hasn't received much attention.
-One might expect this to change with the coming release of the <a href="http://r4ds.hadley.nz" role="highlight" target="_blank">second edition of R4DS</a>.
+Lately, the tidyverse Many Models Approach hasn't received much attention.
+One might expect this to change with the release of the <a href="https://r4ds.hadley.nz" role="highlight" target="_blank">second edition of R4DS</a>.
 However, the entire section on modeling has been omitted from this release.
 According to the authors, the reasons for this are twofold: First, there was never ample room to address the whole topic of modeling within R4DS.
-Second, the authors recommend the 'tidymodels' packages, which are well documented in <a href="https://www.tmwr.org" role="highlight" target="_blank">Tidy Modeling with R</a> which is filling the gap.
+Second, the authors recommend the 'tidymodels' packages, which are well documented in <a href="https://www.tmwr.org" role="highlight" target="_blank">Tidy Modeling with R</a> and which should fill this gap.

 While 'tidymodels' is a strong framework with definite advantages when working with various algorithms and model engines, it comes with considerable conceptual and syntactic overhead.
-For this reason, I believe there is still a lot of room (and use cases) for the "classic" tidyverse many models approach, which is based on 'dplyr' syntax but utilizes base R, or alternatively package-specific, models.
+For this reason, I believe there is still a lot room for the "classic" tidyverse Many Models Approach, which is based on 'dplyr' syntax but uses base R or alternatively package-specific models.

 But before we delve into the use cases, let's begin with the setup.

 ## Setup

-Unlike the name suggests, we don't need all of the 'tidyverse' packages for the tidyverse many models approach.
+Unlike the name suggests, we don't need all of the 'tidyverse' packages for the tidyverse Many Models Approach.
 The heavy lifting is done by 'dplyr' and 'tidyr'.
 Additionally, we use 'rlang' and 'purrr' for some extra functionality.
 In this post we'll be using the `csat` and `csatraw` data from my own package 'dplyover'.
+It is important to note, that this post was written using 'dplyr' version 1.1.0.
+Readers who want to reproduce the code below should use at least 'dplyr' version version 1.0 or greater.

 <div class="highlight">